-At the start of the challenge employees register their general mood on the app.
-This is then compared to the mood they log after completing their daily exercise.
-And, in case you’re wondering, after doing exercise nearly 90% of all buddyboosters report as feeling ‘happy’ or ‘very happy’, with an average mood boost of 25% seen across all our workplace challenges.
+When they first download the app, users give a rating for their general mood.
+This is then compared to the mood they log after completing their daily activity.
+And, in case you’re wondering, after doing 26 minutes of exercise during a buddyboost active challenge, nearly 90% of all buddyboosters report as feeling ‘happy’ or ‘very happy’, with an average mood boost of 25% seen across all our workplace challenges.
 It really does work!

 Our end of challenge impact reports provide in-depth insight across a range of measures.

 Find out more by hitting the button below.

 Buddyboost was co-founded by Robert Tansey, the leader of Sky’s ‘Skyride’ cycling programme and Ian Malcolm, who has previously led large human resource functions.

 Buddyboost’s development has been supported by a range of experts, each of whom were motivated by their own workplace experiences, and their sincere belief that being active and helping others to do the same is a good way to stay healthier and happier.